ekardian/dryncs/README.md

   M123456\

 Steps
 in the firsth execution, update the location of movies and music with the option 9.
-If you change the location of your files, run the update optino again.
+If you change the location of your files, run again the update with the option 9.
-1. Select the target, USB drive, samba directorie, others.
+1. Select the option for copy Movies or Music.
-2. Select the option for copy Movies or Music.
+2. Select the target, USB drive, samba directories shared, others.
 3. Select the text file that contain the list for copy.

 Check the log files `copiados.log` `fallidos.log` `dryncs.log` for more information about copied files and errors.